 Want to know why I’ve chosen these?
 Want to know how I teach them?
 Want a copy of the chord charts so you can get stuck into them with students right away?

-Then make sure you get my free, 12-page, full colour handy resource guide which you can download, print and keep on your piano.
+Then make sure you get my free, 12-page, full colour handy resource guide, which you can download below and you can print and keep on your piano.

 In it you’ll find:

 - Examples of the notation, chord progression, lead sheets and lyrics

 - Notes about why I chose each song and how I teach it

 - Tips about teaching each song and other activities you can do with them (eg. transposing)